COVID-19 Benefits Advice

 Changes in Earnings

 A change of your earnings is not a change of circumstances that you have to report; however by reporting this change you are reducing the risk of being over or underpaid when they finalise your award at the end of the financial year.
 If you have had a change to your earnings and want your tax credits recalculated you should ring Tax Credits on 0345 300 3909, however the first £2,500 of any increase or decrease are disregarded.

-Housing Benefit and Council Tax Reduction are means tested benefits.
-If you have any change in your income (it decreases or increases) it is important that you tell us as soon as possible and we will reassess your entitlement to this benefit and to prevent any underpayment or overpayment.
+If you are already in receipt of Housing Benefit and/or Council Tax Reduction and your income (it decreases or increases) or circumstances have changed it is important that you tell us as soon as possible.
+We will reassess your entitlement to this benefit and this will prevent any underpayment or overpayment.
 This applies whether you are employed or self-employed.